demostheneslld/demostheneslld/README.md

   Full-stack developer and application architect specialized in building scaled SaaS platforms.
 </p>

+> "The Measure of a Man is not who he is, nor is it who he ought to be.
+It is the percentage of who he ought to be that he is."

 <p align="center">
   <a href="https://njclement.com">Website</a> •
   <a href="https://github.com/demostheneslld">GitHub</a> •